aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/saveoptions/exportgeneratorname/_index.md

 title: SaveOptions.ExportGeneratorName
 linktitle: ExportGeneratorName
 second_title: Aspose.Words for .NET API Reference
-description: SaveOptions property.
+description: SaveOptions ExportGeneratorName property.
 When true causes the name and version of Aspose.Words to be embedded into produced files.
 Default value is true in C#.
 type: docs
 weight: 80
 url: /net/aspose.words.saving/saveoptions/exportgeneratorname/